Atlanta: Activities & Attractions

 Garage Door Studio is a small art space in Avondale Estates offering a variety of art workshops and classes mostly geared towards adults (unless otherwise noted).
 The classes are small and you are allowed to BYOB to enjoy while you work!

-Chris and I have taken a brush lettering workshop and a calligraphy workshop at Garage Door Studio.
+I have taken a brush lettering workshop and a calligraphy workshop at Garage Door Studio.
 For our classes, the cost of the workshop included lots of supplies and the 2+ hour hands on lesson.

 Garage Door Studio is also home to a shop featuring all sorts of handmade goods and art.